MrSchmaltz/hello-word/README.md

 AWS EKS / npm/ Terraform / NodeJS / Docker / Kubernetes / Load Balance / Linux Ubuntu / Kubectl / Docker hub.

 ## Solution
 Login to AWS with AWS CLI and install all the above technologies and create yourself account where necessary.

+## Tip: read it on raw mode in order to see the code formation.
 ## Terraform:
 Following all process from https://learn.hashicorp.com/tutorials/terraform/eks ending on the deployments so do not need to do Deploy and access Kubernetes Dashboard.

 ### Configure kubectl